Social Icons

 Directed by Wolfgang Reitherman

-They have been many animated adaptations of Robin Hood’s story.
-There have also been many adaptions of stories where anthropomorphic animals rather than humans are used to depict the characters.
+There have been many animated adaptations of Robin Hood’s story, as well as adaptations where anthropomorphic animals replace human characters.
 Disney’s 1973 animation Robin Hood is the best of both worlds.

-The animation did justice to memorable plotlines, memorable characters, memorable songs and entertaining subplots.
+The animation does justice to the story with memorable plotlines, characters, songs, and entertaining subplots.

-Here stands one of the best retelling of the local British folk hero, but it was not well received by critics.
-The movie’s animation feels like they were not expecting much from it, but the movie is good and should have its ratings redone.
+Here lies one of the best retellings of the British folk hero, but it wasn’t well-received by critics at the time.
+The movie’s animation feels like it was made without high expectations, but the film is genuinely good and deserves a reevaluation of its ratings.

-We all know the tale of Robin Hood.
-We all know it so well that it even comes to our regular conversation when we meet someone who does acts like he did.
-Robin Hood was a folktale of a man who stole form the rich and gave to the poor, he did so with the aid of his merry men.
-Robin Hood was an excellent marks man and very good with the sword.
+We all know the tale of Robin Hood—so well that it even pops up in conversations when we meet someone who acts like him.
+Robin Hood is a folk hero who stole from the rich and gave to the poor, aided by his merry men.
+He was an excellent marksman and skilled with a sword.

-This Disney tale starts with Alan-a-Dale (a minstrel who later joins Robin's merry men) is the man who tells us the tale of Robin and his best friend Little John.
-The two are outlaws who live Sherwood Forest and made a name for themselves by stealing from the rich and give to the poor townsfolk of Nottingham.
+This Disney version begins with Alan-a-Dale, a minstrel (who later joins Robin’s merry men), narrating the story of Robin and his best friend, Little John.
+The two are outlaws living in Sherwood Forest, making a name for themselves by stealing from the rich and giving to the poor townsfolk of Nottingham.

-Sheriff of Nottingham has been against them, trying to catch the men and bring them to justice for their crimes, but Robin and John always seem to be a step ahead.
+The Sheriff of Nottingham is determined to catch them and bring them to justice, but Robin and John always seem to stay one step ahead.

-We are introduced to Prince John and his assistant Sir Hiss when they arrive in Nottingham.
-They were robbed by Robin and Little John rob Prince John by disguising themselves as fortune tellers.
+We’re introduced to Prince John and his assistant, Sir Hiss, when they arrive in Nottingham.
+Robin and Little John rob Prince John by disguising themselves as fortune tellers, drawing the Prince’s attention and further enraging the Sheriff, who is now even more determined to catch Robin.

-The tales also brings us to meet Maid Marian, who is Robin's love interest.
+The story also introduces Maid Marian, Robin’s love interest.

-As said this movie is not receiving the much-needed appreciation it deserves; its retelling was funny to watch and the characterization of the characters as animals fitted their roles like a glove or were ironically ridiculous in a funny way.
+As I mentioned, this movie doesn’t get the appreciation it deserves.
+Its retelling is funny and engaging, and the characterization of the characters as animals fits their roles perfectly—or is ironically ridiculous in a way that adds to the humor.

 0 comments: